- HR Statistics

 76% of surveyed senior managers admit to making a bad hire.

-In addition, 64% of these senior managers said the negative impact of making a bad hire is worse than in 2019, before the COVID-19 pandemic.
+Furthermore, 64% of these senior managers report that the negative impact of a bad hire has increased since 2020.

-This 2020 survey involved over 2,800 senior managers from companies across the U.S. with at least 20 employees.
+This survey included over 2,800 senior managers from companies across the U.S. with at least 20 employees.

 -